 Today the children begin to hope for snow

 Falling of flakes to lie across our thought.

-This five lines first stanza of the poem starts with what the poet wants to convey through the whole poem.
+These five lines first stanza of ‘Poem in Winter’ start with what the poet wants to convey through the whole poem.
 The poet here shows that the children, in today’s winter season, are very much hopeful of the snow falling, and curiously looking in the sky for auguries.
 In the third line, comparing the hopes of the children, the poet says that we (the adults) don’t wait for such omens, because: “Our world may not be settled by the slow/Falling of flakes to lie across our thought.”

 This is a very calm stanza, and it becomes very easy for us to imagine the kids peacefully watching the sky.
 However, so is not the case with the adults who are not as hopeful as these kids seem.
 The poet makes use of alliteration to bring about a lyrical tone when she says “falling of flakes.”
 Thus, it becomes clear here that the poet has compared the falling of snow to their hopes, but their hopes is stronger than the adults who wait “behind a pane of glass.”

 And even if the snow comes down indeed,

 upon a winter they think they have made.

 In the second stanza, the poet continues to talk about the season of winter, and snow.
-However, she says when the snow comes down, the adults hide ourselves behind a “pane of glass”, rather going out like the children who jus want to enjoy the falling flakes, or snowfall.
-We (adults) would prefer watching the children pressing their image on the drifts, instead going out in the wintery season as the children do during winter season.
+However, she says when the snow comes down, the adults hide ourselves behind a “pane of glass”, rather than going out like the children who just want to enjoy the falling flakes or snowfall.
+We (adults) would prefer watching the children pressing their image on the drifts, instead of going out in the wintery season as the children do during the winter season.
 The poet here has used pane as a metaphor which represents the way adults try to protect themselves from the world outside.